prapin/LuaClassBasedCall/README.md

 template specialization, without modifying `lgencall.hpp` source file.

-For input, the custom type must be a _pointer_ (if it is not, just pass the address of your value), and defines a function of the following form (you must be under the namespace `lua`):
+For input, the custom type must be a _pointer_ (if it is not, just pass the address of your value), and define a function of the following form (you must be under the namespace `lua`):

 	namespace lua {
 	template<> inline void Input::PushValue<yourType>(lua_State* L) const